sharontherese/latin-mass-wedding/content/marriage-preparation/index.md

 ———. **_Marry Him and Be Submissive_**.
 St. Benedict Press, 2016.

-Weschler, T. **_Taking Charge of Your Fertility Revised Edition: The Definitive Guide to Natural Birth Control and Pregnancy Achievement_**.
+Weschler, T. **_Taking Charge of Your Fertility: The Definitive Guide to Natural Birth Control and Pregnancy Achievement_**.
 HarperCollins, 2001.

 # Philosophy